ValleyAudio/ValleyRackFree/README.md

 ### Version

-0.1
+0.5.1

 ### Compatibility

-The modules are **currently Mac only**.
-Windows and Linux version will follow shortly.
+The modules are **currently Mac and Windows only**.
+Linux version will follow shortly.
 Some source is inherently open source, so you are free to download / clone and build on your own computer.
 See the appropriate license information for more information.

 ### Modules